Load Balancing

 Fallback Priority

 Primary credentials (non-fallback) are always tried first.
-Fallback credentials (is_fallback: true) are used only when all primary credentials are unavailable.
+Fallback credentials (is_fallback: true) are used only when all primary credentials are exhausted.
 See Proxy — Fallback Behavior for details.